 - identify hazards, assess risks and eliminate these where practicable;

 - involve employees at all levels by establishing local health and safety committees;

 - provide and maintain safe plant and equipment;

 - regularly review and, as necessary, revise Group policy and guidance notes; and

 - ensure that all contractors and consultants adhere to site procedures.

 Health and safety

-There were no fatalities at the Kenmare operations in 2019 and the Lost Time Injury Frequency Rate was 0.27 per 200,000 man-hours worked.
-Although this represents a strong performance in industry terms, it is an increase compared to 2018.
-Therefore Kenmare has strengthened its focus on empowering employees and developing a culture of personal accountability for safety.
+There were no fatalities at the Kenmare operations in 2020 and the Lost Time Injury Frequency Rate was 0.25 per 200,000 man-hours worked.
+This represents a strong performance in industry terms and a decrease compared to 2019.
+Kenmare continues to strengthen its focus on empowering employees and developing a culture of personal accountability for safety.